orlandoacevedo/GAML/README.md

 ## References
 ----------
-Zhong, X.; Acevedo, O. "Genetic Algorithm Machine Learning (GAML) software package for automated force field parameterization of solvents." (in preparation for submission)
+Zhong, X.; Acevedo, O. "Automated force field parameterization of Deep Eutectic Solvents using the Genetic Algorithm Machine Learning (GAML) software." (in preparation for submission)

 ## About
 -----